Last Updated on January 7, 2022 by Yetty Akindele

 To encourage you to contribute to an RRSP, the CRA allows you to claim tax deductions on contributions you make to an RRSP on the year they were made.
 However, unlike a TFSA, your RRSP savings are taxed later once you start withdrawing funds.
 You must also convert your RRSP into a Registered Retirement Income Fund (RRIF) before December 31st of the year you turn 71.

 Contribution limits for an RRSP are multiple times higher than those of a TFSA.
-For 2020, the limit was 18% of your earned income up to a maximum of $27,230.
-For 2021, the maximum was raised to $27,830.
+You are allowed to contribute up to a limit of 18% of your earned income.
+In 2021, the maximum was up to $27,830.
+For 2022, the maximum RRSP contribution limit is up to $29,210.
 So, if you want to start preparing a very large nest egg for retirement right now, an RRSP must be a part of your plan.

 Withdrawing From An RRSP